Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

 2. Connect Unused PLIOs
 -----------------------

 Because this example does not use all the PLIOs implemented in the test harness, we need to put an additional graph to connect all unused PLIOs.
-For this purpose, the ``occupyUnusedPLIO`` helper class is instanciated in the :url_to_repo:`examples/super-sampling-rate-fir/SingleKernel/aie/graph.cpp` file.
+For this purpose, the ``occupyUnusedPLIO`` helper class is instantiated in the :url_to_repo:`examples/super-sampling-rate-fir/SingleKernel/aie/graph.cpp` file.
 The template parameters indicate number of used input and output PLIOs, and the constructor parameters indicate the names of used input and output PLIOs.

 .. code-block:: c++